 The key to ending corruption is a new balance of power and that requires destroying geographic exclusivity.
 Geography exclusivity is easily destroyed.
-When each council district has three councilmembers all who serve at large and will who are elected in the same election, no councilperson will be the exclusive voice for his people.
-All councilpersons will be in competition with each other to get Votes for the next election.
+When each council district has three councilmembers all who serve at large and who are elected in the same election, no councilperson will be the exclusive voice for his district.
+All councilpersons will be in competition with each other to get votes for the next election.
 Since only the top three vote-getters will be one of the three councilpersons, no one’s position is secure.
 They will have to work and earn their $187,610.00 per year.

 When each councilperson has one out of three votes, no single councilperson can deliver his/her entire district in support of another district.
 If councilperson #1 is a shill for the developers and votes yes for a project in another district, the other two councilpersons are likely to vote No.